AEGEE/MyAEGEE/README.md

 ## Install the web application
 **NOTE on URL MAPPING**: to be able to use advanced features, the `hosts` file has to be edited.
 The procedure is handled by a script (both for Linux and Windows machine) provided in the repo.
 Details are explained below.

-For manual edits, see [URL mapping advanced and troubleshoot](#Url-Mapping-advanced-and-troubleshoot).
+For manual edits, see [advanced URL mapping and troubleshoot](#Advanced-Url-mapping-and-troubleshoot).

 ### Linux